- United States Citizen.

 - Conviction for an open container of an alcoholic beverage within the last 12 months.

 - Conviction of a Class A traffic violation within the last three years.

 - Five or more traffic violation convictions, including suspensions, within the last three years.

 - Operator’s license suspension within the last three years.

-- Possession, sale, distribution, manufacture, or use of an illegal drug within the last ten years.
+- Possession, sale, distribution, manufacture, or use of an illegal drug within the last 10 years.

-- Personal use of marijuana within the last three years.
+- Personal use of marijuana within the last 12 months.

 - Discharge from any branch of the Armed Forces classified as Other Than Honorable, Bad Conduct, or Dishonorable.

 - Operator’s License Suspended.

 - Convicted Arrest Record in violation of OAR 259-008-0070 Not Eligible to be Certified Police Officer by DPSST.